mmarti3600/FXCM-Java/Introduction.md

 ###Introduction

 The FXCM Trading SDK provides clients with a fully functioning programmable API into the FXCM FX trading platform.
-The APIs main features are streaming executable FX trading prices, the ability to open/close positions and entry orders as well as set/update/delete stops ands limits.
+The APIs main features are streaming executable FX trading prices, the ability to open/close positions and entry orders as well as set/update/delete stops ands limits.
 The API Object model is based on the FIX specification for FX (http://www.fixprotocol.org) and is very simple and easy to use.

 ####Brief overview of core API classes